-IFAD10 Impact Assessment Dataset
+IFAD Impact Assessment Dataset

-Of all IFAD projects that closed during the IFAD11 period (2016-2018), data is available for 17 on which impact assessments were conducted.
 Data from IFAD's Impact Assessment are collected using the CAPI approach with Survey Solutions and cover socio-demographic, economic, social capital variables, as well as a large set of variables that determine agricultural and non-agricultural production and incomes.

 Variables related to trade, market access and resilience are also collected.
-The vast range of variables allows for nuanced and detailed analyses running across a wide spectrum of possibilities.
-Qualitative data collected through focus group discussions and key informant interviews enrich each data set and help build the narrative.
+The vast range of variables allows for nuanced and detailed analyses running across a wide spectrum of